mousrij/devops-bootcamp-12-terraform/Notes.md

 Click on the route table link in the VPC details section and again on the ID link of the route table.
 In the Routes section you see that the route table only contains one route entry handling the traffic for all the IP addresses in the VPC range (Destination = 10.0.0.0/16) but only locally (Target = local), i.e. only VPC-internal traffic.
 There's no internet gateway configured connecting the Internet with our VPC (Destination = 0.0.0.0/0, Target = igw).

 Following the best practice, we don't add a route to the route table automatically created by AWS, but we create a new Route Table containing the two entries we need.
 The entry concerning the traffic of the VPC IP range (with Target = local) is created for each route table and cannot be created manually (or by Terraform).
 So we only have to define an entry for the internet connectivity.
-Add the folloing resources to the main.tf file:
+Add the following resources to the main.tf file:

 ```conf
 resource "aws_internet_gateway" "myapp-igw" {